IVR Phone System: What It Is + 4 Steps To Set It Up

 Play an Audio and Forward Calls

-To play a recorded message before forwarding the call to a phone number, after clicking the Add New Menu Option button, select your desired option number (for example, “Press 3 for Reservations”).
+To play a prerecorded message before forwarding the call to a phone number, after clicking the Add New Menu Option button, select your desired option number (for example, “Press 3 for Reservations”).
 Add a description like “Reservations.”

 From the Choose Where to Route Incoming Calls dropdown, select Go to Users & Numbers.